Illumina/manta/src/markdown/mantaUserGuide.md

 * __alignmentStatsSummary.txt__
     * fragment length quantiles for each input bam
 * __svLocusGraphStats.tsv__
-    * statistics pertaining to the SV locus graph
+    * statistics and runtime information pertaining to the SV locus graph
+* __svCandidateGenerationStats.tsv__
+    * statistics and runtime information pertaining to the SV candidate generation
+* __svCandidateGenerationStats.xml__
+    * xml data backing the svCandidateGenerationStats.tsv report

 ## Run configuration and Execution